ghc-proposals/ghc-proposals/proposals/0000-implied-hash-extensions.md

 ## Effect and Interactions

-With this proposal the need for the additional LANGUAGE specifications goes away.
+With this proposal the need for a whole zoo of extensions every time one needs to work with primops or unboxed types goes away.
 Both for compiled code and when working in the interpreter.

 I am not aware of any contentious interactions with other language or compiler features.